lee-lindley/plsql_utilities/README.md

 do the conversion to text in SQL.
 The type is used by a facility to create CSV rows (taking care of proper quoting), as well as a facility that creates PDF report files.

-Unless you are trying to create a generic utility (such as those just mentioned) that can handle any query sent it's way, you almost certainly would be better off using native dynamic sql, or at worst, using DBMS_SQL directly.
+Unless you are trying to create a generic utility that can handle any query sent its way (such as those just mentioned), you almost certainly would be better off using native dynamic sql, or at worst, using DBMS_SQL directly.

 DBMS_SQL is an imperfect interface.
 This is a little better, but only because we are returning strings for all values.
 The *ANYDATA* interface is grossly inefficient used directly